Asbestos and Lead Requirements for Property Owners and Landlords

 You should hire a Vermont Licensed Lead-Safe RRPM firm to do any renovation or repair work.
 These trained contractors use special methods to minimize dust and to clean up thoroughly.

 Unsafe work practices that disturb lead-based paint will create lead hazards (see Section 5).
-Under Vermont law, if lead hazards are created in any building or structure, you will be responsible for the cleanup that will require you to hire a Vermont-licensed lead abatement contractor.
+Under Vermont law, if you use unsafe work practices and create lead hazards, you may be responsible for the cleanup that will require you to hire a Vermont-licensed contractor.

 The appeal process for an administrative penalty decision can be found in the Administrative Penalty Statement of Procedural Rights.